-When you choose end-user notification pages defined by someone in your organization, by default, AsyncOS redirects all blocked websites to the URL regardless of the reason why it blocked the original page.
+When you redirect notification pages to a URL, by default, AsyncOS redirects all blocked websites to the URL regardless of the reason why it blocked the original page.
 However, AsyncOS also passes parameters as a query string appended to the redirect URL so you can ensure that the user sees a unique page explaining the reason for the block.
+For more information on the included parameters, see End-User Notification Page Parameters, page 16-10.